|

 "That is not Hentmirë, Haldir," said Faramir,

-this creature almost killed her.
-But I found her crawling down
+creature almost killed her, but I found her crawling down the

-the tunnel, still trying to reach Legolas, to protect him."
+tunnel, still trying to reach him, to protect him."

 Everything happened at once.